-1. Protecting the rights of others..

-NOTIFICATION OF AFFECTED PARTIES: INJUNCTIVE ACTION

-Third Party Notice: When a request seeks disclosure of a particular record containing information regarding other persons, the City may, in its sole discretion, notify said persons in writing and inform them of their right to seek an injunction from the Superior Court enjoining the disclosure.
+- 1. Protecting the rights of others.
+When a request seeks disclosure of a particular record containing information regarding other persons, the City may, in its sole discretion, notify said persons in writing and inform them of their right to seek an injunction from the Superior Court enjoining the disclosure.
 In such circumstances, production of the requested record may be postponed for a reasonable period in order to provide the affected parties with a reasonable opportunity to seek injunctive relief to prevent or limit disclosure.
 The City shall honor any order enjoining disclosure of a particular record issued from a court of competent jurisdiction.

-m.
+The City will notify affected parties of the need to name the requestor in any action filed to seek injunctive relieve to prevent or limit disclosure. - m.
 Redactions.

-If the Public Records Officer determines that the record is exempt in part but can be made available after redaction of exempt portions, the request shall be granted; provided, that such exempt portions shall first be redacted subject to an Exemption / Redaction Log.
-PROVIDED, that nothing herein shall be construed as requiring the City to disclose portions of a requested document if the entire document is exempt from disclosure.
+If the Public Records Officer determines that the record is exempt in part but can be made available after redaction of exempt portions, the request shall be granted; provided, that such exempt portions shall first be redacted subject to an Exemption/Redaction log.
+Nothing herein shall be construed as requiring the City to disclose portions of a requested document if the entire document is exempt from disclosure. - n.

-n.
 Inspection of records.
-To the extent possible due to other demands, the Public Records Officer shall promptly provide space to inspect public records at the Public Records Center.
+To the extent possible due to other demands, the Public Records Officer shall promptly provide space to inspect public records at an appropriate City facility.
 The requestor must claim or review the assembled records within thirty days of the Public Records Officer's notification that the records are available for inspection or copying.
-The Public Records Officer will notify the requestor in writing of this requirement and suggest that he or she s contact the agency to make arrangements to claim or review the records.
+The Public Records Officer will notify the requestor in writing of this requirement and suggest that he or she contact the Public Records Officer to make arrangements to claim or review the records.

 If the requestor or a representative of the requestor fails to claim or review the records within the thirty-day period, or make other arrangements, the Public Records Officer may close the request and re-file the assembled records.
-If the same requestor makes a subsequent records request for the same or very similar records, the request will be processed as new requests and other public records requests can be processed before the new request in the most efficient maner determined by the clerk.
+If the same requestor makes a subsequent records request for the same or very similar records, the request will be processed as new requests and other public records requests can be processed before the new request in the most efficient manner determined by the Public Records Officer.